About the Swedish COVID-19 Sample Collection Database

 Those wishing to submit information about their sample collections to the database should contact Biobank Sverige (the linked page also contains forms for adding new collections to the database).
 Questions, comments, or suggestions regarding the database itself can be sent to email@example.com.

 The Swedish COVID-19 Sample Collection Database is operated in collaboration with Biobank Sweden and the SciLifeLab National COVID-19 research program’s research area Biobanks for COVID-19.
 It has been developed by the SciLifeLab Data Centre as part of the Swedish COVID-19 Data Portal.
 The development of the database was supported by a funding initiative by the Swedish Research Council to Biobank Sweden that aims to nationally coordinate biobanking of COVID-19 related samples.

 Relevant sample collections can be identified using one or a combination of several filtering tools provided on the left side of the page.
 The search results are then displayed on the right side of the screen.

 Sample collection pages

 Each sample collection has a page with information that has been submitted by the person or organisation responsible for providing access to the samples.
 General information, information about donors and available material types is provided on the left side of the page.
 The right side of the page contains contact information.
 In case of research sample collections, information about the collection head as well as information about the person who should be contacted regarding sample disposal (most often, it is the collection head herself or himself) is provided here.
-In case of healthcare sample collections, the responsibility for sample collection lies within the biobanking organization, so only contact information for the whole organization is provided here.
+In case of healthcare sample collections, the responsibility for sample collection lies within the biobanking organisation, so only contact information for the whole organisation is provided here.